openhab/openhab-addons/addons/binding/org.openhab.binding.meterreader/README.md

 ## Known limitations/issues

-- MeterReaderBinding has not been well tested for meters that are working in PULL mode.
+- MeterReaderBinding has not been well tested for meters that are working in PULL mode and never been tested in D mode
 - Octet encoding for OBIS Codes

     - '129-129:199.130.5'